-LOW - nutrient or pH level listed as "low" has a high probability of limiting plant growth and yield.
-A recommendation will be made to substantially increase the soil level of this component.
+LOW - a nutrient, organic matter, or pH level listed as "low" has a high probability of limiting plant growth and yield.
+A recommendation will be made to substantially increase the level of this component in your soil.
 If the level is very low, several years of corrective fertilizing or liming may be necessary to achieve an optimum soil level.
 Close monitoring by yearly soil testing is suggested in this case.
 Banding of fertilizer near the row becomes critical at this test level to ensure efficient use and maximum nutrient availability within the rooting zone of the crop.

-MEDIUM - nutrient or pH level listed as "medium" may be adequate for some low-demand crops in some cases.
+MEDIUM - a soil level listed as "medium" may be adequate for some low-demand crops in some cases.
 This is taken into account in the recommendations for those specific crops.
 A medium nutrient level may limit plant growth or yield by the end of the growing season or in years of very good growing conditions.
-Corrective fertilizing or liming is usually recommended in moderate amounts to cause a slight increase in soil level after the crop has been removed or to support an exceptional yield in a very good year.
+Corrective fertilizing or liming is usually recommended in moderate amounts to cause a small increase in soil test level after the crop has been removed or to support an exceptional yield in a very good year.

-OPTIMUM - soil component listed as "optimum" is in the theoretical ideal range to support plant growth and maximum yield.
+OPTIMUM - a soil component listed as "optimum" is in the theoretical ideal range to support plant growth and to maximize yield.
 Corrective fertilizing is not recommended.
-Any amendments applied for a component listed as "optimum" are to compensate for crop removal, so that this optimum level can be maintained from year to year.
+Any amendments recommended for a component listed as "optimum" are to compensate for crop removal, so that this optimum level can be maintained from year to year.
 A small amount of a starter fertilizer containing this nutrient may also be recommended.
-When all nutrients fall in the optimum range, not only are they at ideal levels but they are also considered to be in proper balance with each other.
-This is especially important with calcium, potassium, and magnesium, which compete with each other for binding sites in soil and uptake into plants.
+When all nutrients fall in the optimum range, competitive interactions between nutrients are minimized.
+This is especially important with calcium, potassium, and magnesium, which can compete with each other for binding sites in soil and uptake into plants.

-ABOVE OPTIMUM - An above optimum level of a soil component indicates a level higher than needed to support normal crop plant growth.
-Growth and yield may be inhibited, either because of direct toxic effects to the plant or because the overabundance of one nutrient may interfere with the uptake or availability of others.
-Additional application of something already at this level will only increase the likelihood of reduced yield.
+ABOVE OPTIMUM - An above optimum soil test level indicates a level higher than needed to support normal plant growth.
+Growth and yield may be inhibited, either because of direct toxic effects to plants or because the overabundance of one nutrient may interfere with the uptake or availability of others present at very low levels.
+Additional application of nutrients or other components present at an above optimum level will only increase the likelihood of reduced yield.
 There will be no recommendation for further additions of this component in almost all cases.
 One exception is the optional application of a very small amount of starter phosphorus on some crops to compensate for cold soils in the spring.
 Crop removal and other natural losses over time should eventually reduce the nutrient, pH, or organic matter level to optimum after a few years.